-The International Foundation Year in Life Sciences provides a route to a number of undergraduate degrees in the Faculty of Health and Medicine at Lancaster University.
-Degree options include Biochemistry, Biological Sciences, Biomedical Science, Cell Biology, Ecology and Conservation, Environmental Biology, and Psychology.
+The International Foundation Year in Life Sciences leads to a choice of degrees in the Faculty of Health and Medicine and in the Faculty of Science and Technology.
+To prepare for your degree, you will study subject modules and core English language modules.
+Degree options include Biochemistry, Biomedical Science, and Ecology.

 *Subject to approval

 Subject-specific modules give you the academic knowledge and confidence you need to progress to your chosen degree.

 Study areas include:

 Further studies in Biology and Chemistry

 You will progress to your chosen degree when you have completed the International Foundation Year and achieved the grades you need.

 Depending on the subject you choose, you will study for your undergraduate degree in either the Faculty of Health and Medicine or the Faculty of Science and Technology at Lancaster University.
 Lancaster University invested more than £26 million in its Chemistry facilities and equipment.